Who Were the Wise Men? The Mystery of the Magi

 - It doesn't say they were kings (Magi were likely astrologers or priests).

-- They likely arrived when Jesus was a toddler, not a newborn baby in a manger.
+- They likely arrived when Jesus was a young child, not a newborn baby in a manger.

 Why Did They Follow the Star?